shakes76/PatternAnalysis-2023/recognition/README.md

 * Here X-axis is the number of epochs and Y-axis is Accuracy.

 #### Rangpur Performance (refer appendix 2)

+## Discussion

+This report analyzes the ADNI dataset with Convoluted Vision Transformers to enhance performance, there are other ways to improve the accuracy, for one instance we can change the setting of the input to 3D so that we have a real life representation.

 ## Package Dependencies